 Pros of Homeschooling:

-- Better control over learning topics and curriculum.
+- Better control over learning topics and curriculum allows parents to tailor learning.

 - Challenging to work and school.